 Pros and cons of plate skull crushers

 Plate skullcrushers are a brilliant exercise for training all three heads of the triceps when you use the proper form.
-However, there are also a few downsides to the movement that you need to take into account before making it part of your workout program.
+However, there are also a few downsides to the movement that you need to take into account before doing any kind of tricep extension with a plate.

 Pro: Great for the long head